labgem/PANORAMA/docs/user/projection.md

 #### Unit Requirements Validation

 - **Family Requirements**: Check if required families from the model are present
-- **Completeness Calculation**: Determine what fraction of model families are found
+- **Completeness Calculation**: Determine what fractions of model families are found
 - **Context Analysis**: Identify additional families within the same genomic context

 #### System State Classification